Carmel National Nature Reserve, near Llandeilo

 The car park and toilets are owned by the Penrice Estate and are open seasonally.

-The shops are open seasonally.
+The beach shops are open from April to September.

 The OS grid reference SS 501 865.

 The car park is owned by the Penrice Estate.

 It is open seasonally and the charge varies.